 Doctors and patients often have a choice between drugs.
 Doctors are trying to put their patients on the best possible medication to solve their problem that has the lowest risk profile.
 If one drug admits to risks that another product does not, the doctor's call gets a lot easier, and that reflects in market share.

-There are cases where the calculus gets cold.
-Many of these big profile drugs can withstand legal attacks that force them to pay out millions and even billions of dollars while they keep the medication on the market and continue to make more in sales than they do it litigation costs.
+There are cases where the calculus from the drug companies gets cold.
+Many of these big profile drugs can withstand legal attacks that force them to pay out millions and even billions of dollars while they keep the medication on the market and continue to make more in sales than they do in litigation costs.
 It is a wonder there are not more pharmaceutical drug lawsuits.

 Despite getting approved by the FDA, many drugs are dangerous and placed on the market without sufficient testing.
 Although the FDA has strict guidelines when it comes to maintaining the safety of drugs, the government is not perfect, and the information they receive from the insurance companies is not perfect.

 In these cases, the damage is already done, and the consumer is likely to have already been injured by a defective/dangerous drug.
 Side effects from such drugs can cause severe injury or even death.
-So if you or a family member has been injured by a defective drug, you are entitled to receive compensation based on those injuries.How Do Defective Drug Cases Work?
+So if you or a family member has been injured by a defective drug, you are entitled to receive compensation based on those injuries.

 For example, in a traffic accident case, it’s easy to demonstrate that the defendant caused your injuries if he ran a red light and hit your car.
 Defective drug cases are not so easy because you need to bring in a medical professional to show that the drug scientifically affected your body and caused you harm.

 Regardless of which avenue the corporation takes, one thing remains the same: they are a massive corporation with more than enough resources to defend against your claim.
 That means if you want to win, you need a law firm that has the resources to fight back against the corporations.

 Usually, you are not the only person who has been adversely affected by a bad drug.
 You may have seen commercials for “class-action” lawsuits against pharmaceutical companies for defective drugs, asking you to join a “class” that is suing the pharmaceutical company.

 Because there is a large number of cases, all of the claims are consolidated under one federal judge.
 So if you file suit in Maryland, for example, your case might very well get transferred to a judge in some other state who is handling all of the claims filed nationally.
 So instead of a class action lawsuit, what you have is an MDL.
 Which means the cases are consolidated for a while.
 But at some point, the cases are returned to their individual states if a settlement cannot be reached.

 After discovery, you often see a few what are called bellwether trials.
 What is a bellwether trial?
 This is where the federal judge who is supervising all of the cases in the MDL holds a trial, maybe a few, to help the parties get a close-up glimpse of the value of these cases.

 Everyone can talk tough about how the cases are going to turn out.
 Defense lawyers are notorious for not being able to imagine losing one of their drug cases.
 But, ultimately, that often changes pretty quickly when a jury gets a chance to speak.
 This is why plaintiffs' lawyers in these cases are in a rush to get to trial and the defense lawyers are usually in full stall mode.

 If the cases do not settle after the bellwether trials -- though usually, the vast majority of claims do settle by this point -- the cases are sent back to their original states for trial.
 If your case does not settle, it goes to trial.
-If you win, the amount that you recover is personalized, based on the specific injuries that you have suffered.Choosing the Right Lawyer
+If you win, the amount that you recover is personalized, based on the specific injuries that you have suffered.

 Dealing with the effects of bad drugs is stressful and daunting.
-As a result of the pharmaceutical corporations, you may have suffered significant injury, had to undergo surgery, or have even lost wages because of missed work.
+As a result of the pharmaceutical corporations, you may have suffered a significant injury, had to undergo surgery, or have even lost wages because of missed work.